James Cahill (snooker player): Personal life

 Cahill was born in Blackpool, England, to Maria and Patrick Cahill.
 Both parents are former amateur snooker players, with Maria having been a highly ranked player in the 1980s.
-He is a nephew of seven-time world champion Stephen Hendry through his mother, whose sister Mandy is Hendry's ex-wife.
-His mother runs a snooker club in Preston.
+The seven-time world champion Stephen Hendry was formerly married to Maria's sister Mandy.
+Maria runs a snooker club in Preston.

 Cahill received a one-year ban from driving after being found to be under the influence whilst driving in Perth, Scotland.
 During qualification for the 2019 World Snooker Championship, the snooker club run by his family was burgled.
 Despite money being stolen and items being destroyed, Cahill's cue was left undamaged.